-Ultrasound gel and infections: Researchers propose guidelines to reduce riskNovember 12th, 2012 in Diseases, Conditions, Syndromes /
+Ultrasound gel and infections: Researchers propose guidelines to reduce riskNovember 12, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 In the December issue of Infection Control and Hospital Epidemiology, the journal of the Society for Healthcare Epidemiology of America, guidelines have been proposed by epidemiologists from Beaumont Health System to reduce the risk of infection from contaminated gels.
 The recommendations are based on the authors' own experiences with an outbreak traced to contaminated ultrasound transmission gel.

 In December 2011, researchers uncovered an unusual cluster of Pseudomonas aeruginosa in a cardiovascular surgery intensive care unit during routine infection control surveillance.
 The outbreak was found to have stemmed from bottles of ultrasound transmission gel that were contaminated during the manufacturing process and that were being used for intraoperative transesophageal echocardiography.
 This information ultimately led to a national recall of the product.